-Unfortunately there is changes in the air.
+Unfortunately, there are changes in the air.
 Fewer people are naked on the beach and fewer are topless on the beach.
-There has also been a rise in complains about people being naked on the beach or naked in their own garden.
+There has also been a rise in complaints about people being naked on the beach or naked in their own garden.
 What is even worse is the growing trend of people who feels insulted by the fact that woman breastfeeds her baby at a cafe.

 There must be a reason – something must have changed the attitude!

 Internet, TV and social media

 I don’t think that it is possible to find just one thing which pushes the changes – there are probably many reasons.
 Here are my thoughts on why the change has come.

 The Internet has done many good things to the world, no doubt about it.
 My job wouldn’t exist without the Internet 🙂 But I am sure that the Internet also has brought us some bad things.
 The world was larger before the internet – it is how it feels anyway.
 We couldn’t just get news from all over the world in real-time and we couldn’t communicate with the world as easy as we can today.
 We, therefore, wasn’t that much influenced by other countries, as we are now.
 There are many countries out there which are less liberal than Denmark and thereby has a “bad” influence on Denmark’s liberal mindset, but it is hardly the main reason why we are in the middle of a change.

 Another influence is TV as a media.
 There has been Danish TV for many years, but there are not much censorship in Danish TV (and there is still no censorship).
 The problem here is foreign TV from the US and other countries where there is a lot of different censorship.
 But on the other hand, these TV Channels has been available for many years.
 One thing has changed regarding TV as a media is services like Netflix, HBO among others.
 These services seem to be more censored than Danish TV, but I am still not convinced that it has any large effect on the Danish society.